NBISweden/workshop-reproducible-research/docs/snakemake.md

 ```

 !!! tip
     Sometimes you may want to trigger removal of temporary files without actually rerunning the jobs.
-You can then use the `--touch` flag, which will run through the workflow and update the timestamps on all output files without actually executing the code in `shell`.
+You can then use the `--delete-temp-output` flag.

 Snakemake has a number of options for marking files: